OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/README.md

 # Python NMEA Servers...
 As said before, the code in this folder is here to try _not_ to have to re-write existing drivers.
-We will use the code provided by the sensor providers, as it is, which usually means in Python.
+We will use the code provided by the sensors' providers, as it is, which usually means in Python in 99.99% of the cases.
 The idea here is _not_ to depend on Java frameworks (like PI4J, diozero), as we've experienced some frustration in the past, like framework deprecation, restrictions based on the JDK version...
 Here is a try to get rid of those frustrations.
 We'll se how it goes.
 > In short, those frameworks enable interaction with the GPIO header of the Raspberry Pi's hardware, and whatever you can plug on it.
 And protocols like UART, SPI, I2C.